7 Reasons why agencies should join and online communityBy Emily Dyrland

 Vendasta Conquer Local Community

 The Conquer Local Community has just under 9,000 members who communicate, collaborate, and connect with each other every day.
 “We saw our community sessions audience more than double in a year since starting,” says McGrath.
 “Conversations have evolved in a way that we bring in many outside voices.
-For example, we brought someone in from Google to give a 20-minute presentation about Google My Business.
+For example, we brought someone in from Google to give a 20-minute presentation about Google Business Profile.
 Everyone asked questions in the chat and the presenter chose the most relevant questions to discuss.”

 Weekly community sessions encourage participation by bringing in topics from the forum as well as internal and external experts.
 These sessions usually begin with a presentation and morph into a discussion around the topic.
 The community is also closely linked with the Conquer Local Academy where courses around Vendasta’s offerings exist.